STOCKS NEWS EUROPE-UK small caps close up 0.2 pct

-The FTSE Small Cap index closes 0.2 percent higher, underperforming a 0.6 percent rise by the FTSE 250 index, while the FTSE 100 index sheds 0.2 percent.
+The FTSE Small Cap index closes 0.2 percent higher, while the FTSE 100 index gains 0.4 percent, and the FTSE 250 index jumps 1.3 percent.

-Thomas Cook leaps nearly 31 percent after a German magazine reports that the struggling British holiday firm is looking to sell its profitable charter airline Condor, with a German businessman among those said to be interested.
+Property group Terrace Hill adds 9.8 percent after selling a portfolio of residential properties to Swedish firm Akelius for 75.35 million pounds, saying it has also received a good level of interest in its remaining residential assets and expects to make further sales during the course of the year.

-A&J Mucklow falls 9.7 percent as two brokers downgrade their ratings for the Midlands-focused property developer on valuation grounds following the firm's first-half results.
+Advanced Medical Solutions (AMS) sheds 7.4 percent as the wound care products maker's full-year results prompt Investec Securities to downgrade its rating to "hold" from "buy", saying the shares "are looking up with events".

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net